gbdsantos/nodejs-rocketseat-nlw-copa/README.md

     <a href="#balance_scale-license">License</a>
 </p>

 Create pools.
-Back-end project application made in 10ª edition **Next Level Week**: Copa event by Rocketseat during October of the 2022 (31/10 - 04/11).
+Back-end project application made in **10ª edition Next Level Week: Copa** event by Rocketseat during October of the 2022 (31/10 - 04/11).

 ## :gear: Getting Start